Pfizer Inc. (PFE): These Numbers Show Where NYSE:PFE Stock Is Going Next

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 5.01% gain in the last 1 month and extending the period to 3 months gives it a -4.74%, and is -0.50% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.48% over the week and 1.68% over the month.
+The stock witnessed a 9.35% gain in the last 1 month and extending the period to 3 months gives it a -1.74%, and is 1.72% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.80% over the week and 1.74% over the month.

 Pfizer Inc. (PFE) Analyst Forecasts